International Business Degree: Who is it Good For?

 • Job outlook in 10 years: 10%

 Planning and administering programs in order to generate interest in the products or services offered by their employers or clients — such is what marketing managers do.
-Many international business majors working as marketing managers are employed in advertising agencies or in managing offices.
-Some of them are self-employed, too.

 The work of marketing managers can be stressful and exhausting, especially when deadlines are nearing.
 It’s also not uncommon for marketing managers to travel in order to meet with clients or press people.